datastax/dsbulk/changelog/README.md

 ## Changelog

+### DataStax Graph (in progress)

+- [new feature] DAT-354: Add Basic NGDG support to DSBulk Engine.
+- [improvement] DAT-361: Display metrics in vertices or edges per second in graph mode.

 ### 1.3.4

 - [bug] DAT-414: DSBulk should allow INSERT queries without clustering column when all columns are static.